Cost of LivingUpdated March 2026

 LowNational avg: $450High

 Medford is a place where seasonal rhythms shape pricing more than most residents realize.
 The housing landscape here features a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-The local workforce for grocery costs reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+The local workforce for grocery costs reflects a balanced labor pool where you'll find competitive pricing if you compare options.
 And the western climate shapes demand in predictable ways: sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.

 What Matters Most